 Why does Francis place contemptuous quotation marks around the words “committed grave sins,” and what does he mean by “false images of the divine face” and “fantasies” about how to bring the people into communion with God?
 Whatever the answer, it is clear that the Bergoglian notion of mercy is far removed from what Saint Catherine of Siena, a Doctor of the Church, describes in her dialogues with Our Lord:

-That Blood is what Your hungry servants beg of You at this door, begging You through it to do mercy to the world, and to cause Your holy Church to bloom with the fragrant flowers of
+That Blood is what Your hungry servants beg of You at this door, begging You through it to do mercy to the world, and to cause Your holy Church to bloom with the fragrant flowers of good and holy pastors, who by their sweet odor shall extinguish the stench of the putrid flowers of sin.

 The mission of the Church is precisely to “change the people”—to eradicate the stench of sin—by translating them into the state of grace through the administration of the Sacraments, bringing about what von Hildebrand called the “Transformation in Christ.”
 Thus did Saint Paul tell the Ephesians: “And put on the new man, who according to God is created in justice and holiness of truth.”
 Thus did Paul tell the Corinthians: “If then any be in Christ a new creature, the old things are passed away, behold all things are made new.”
 This is the newness of which the Gospel speaks; the newness of the eternal God, who is, as Saint Augustine exulted in the Confessions, “so ancient, and yet so new.”
 It is a newness existing outside of time, having nothing to do with the “modern world” or a new liturgy, or a “new evangelization,” or anything else that is new in the time-bound sense of Bergoglianism as expounded in EV, which only follows to its logical destination the line of a slavishly time-bound conciliar “renewal.”